 - Local deployment: Run entirely on your infrastructure.

-Commercial License that actually works
+Commercial License that works

 Unlike restrictive proprietary licenses, Llama 3 offers genuine commercial freedom.
 The updated license allows commercial use with minimal restrictions, making it perfect for startups and enterprises building AI-powered products.

-Use cases and implementation examples
+Use cases

 - Conversational AI: Creating chatbots and virtual assistants with strong contextual understanding.